KiandaBPM/docs/content/docs/platform/pages/_index.md

 **Note**:

-- If you know the layout you want for your Dashboard, in terms of what widgets you want to put where and how large you want the various widgets to be, insert layout containers *before* you start adding widgets to your dashboard page.
+- If you know the layout you want for your Dashboard, in terms of what widgets you want to put where, and how large you want the various widgets to be, insert layout containers *before* you start adding widgets to your dashboard page.
 Then, when you insert each widget, you can choose which layout container you want to assign it to when you are creating the widget.

 - Alternatively, if you aren't sure what widgets you are going to add or what layout you want for your dashboard, you can simply start adding widgets to your dashboard without any layout containers.
 Once you have added the widgets to the dashboard, you can either drag and drop the widgets to get the dashboard page layout you want or you can go back and insert layout containers and assign widgets to those containers but clicking on the **Update widget settings** button for each widget.